A Shared Mission

 Data Sharing & Cybersecurity Working Group

-The Data Sharing and Cyberinfrastructure Working Group is a collaboration across all four of the Big Data Innovation Hubs.
+The Data Sharing and Cybersecurity Working Group is a collaboration across all four of the Big Data Innovation Hubs.
 Each month, the working group brings together data scientists and cyberinfrastructure professionals to learn about topics of common interest.
 Areas covered include data management and analytics tools and frameworks, and use of data science to solve real world problems in areas such as transportation, water quality, public health and disaster response.

 Keeping Data Science Broad Webinar Series